FAQ

 Compressed earth blocks are as good or better as any other masonry system in seismic zones.
 In high seismic zones, all masonry wall systems require reinforcement.

-The first defense against earthquakes involves the height to thickness ratio of the wall.
+There are several strategies for dealing with seismic activity.
+The first defense against earthquakes involves the height-to-thickness ratio of the wall.
 Shorter and thicker walls are more stable than taller and thinner walls.
 There are “rules of thumb” about this ratio and some building codes address it directly.
-However, a structural engineer should be consulted with any questions regarding seismic reinforcement.
+However, a structural engineer should be consulted for any questions regarding seismic reinforcement.
 An example of the effectiveness of this thick-wall system is demonstrated by the survival of the California missions for hundreds of years.
 Of course, there have been repairs and upgrades over the years, but the truth is that they still stand in spite of the fact that many of them were built in close proximity to the San Andreas fault.
 The walls can be as thick as six feet.

-Another common defense against seismic activity is the containment system in which the building is supported by vertical columns of steel-reinforced concrete or steel Ibeams.
+Another common defense against seismic activity is the containment system in which the building is supported by vertical columns of steel-reinforced concrete or steel I-beams.
 In this system, the earth blocks, or other masonry units, serve as in-fill between the structural elements.
 While this system is prevalent in Latin America and other parts of the world, there are certain disadvantages.
 During construction, care must be taken to secure horizontal reinforcement to the vertical steel.
 Without this, a “cold joint”, subject to failure in a seismic event, is created at every intersection of the masonry units and the vertical reinforcement.
 Another disadvantage of this system is the thermal break that is created at every column.
 The steel I-beams or steel reinforced concrete columns will not perform thermally as well as the earth block walls.
-As stated previously, the design of such a system needs to be done with a structural engineer.
+As stated previously, the design of such a system needs to be performed by a structural engineer.

 Alternatively, vertical and horizontal steel reinforcement can be installed within an earth block wall.
 This system is most easily employed providing the block machine used to create the earth blocks is capable of producing “holeys” and “U-blocks”.
-Care must be taken to ensure that the rebar reinforcement is completely contained within cementmmortar.
+Care must be taken to ensure that the rebar reinforcement is completely contained within cement mortar.
 The frequency of this reinforcement is, of course, the domain of a structural engineer.
 An advantage of this system, versus the containment system, is the continuity of the earthen wall.
 For instance, when plastering, the interior and the exterior of the walls are continuous earth and no cold joints are formed.

 Shake table tests in Berkeley, California and Lima, Peru have demonstrated the effectiveness of “the basket” method of masonry reinforcement.
-In this system, mesh is fastened to the inside and outside of the walls and through-tied at periodic intervals, to be determined by a structural engineer.
+In this system, the mesh is fastened to the inside and outside of the walls and through-tied at periodic intervals, to be determined by a structural engineer.
 The mesh used can be either stucco wire or plastic geo-grid mesh.
 The advantage of the geo-grid is that it won’t rust over time.

 The method of reinforcement of a compressed earth block building will be determined by a number of factors.
-These include considerations such as intensity of the seismic zone, location, design, and availability of local materials.
+These include considerations such as the intensity of the seismic zone, location, design, and availability of local materials.

 CONTACT US